pingcap/docs-cn/sql/mysql-compatibility.md

 - The compatibility modes deprecated in MySQL 5.7 and removed in MySQL 8.0 are not supported (such as `ORACLE`, `POSTGRESQL` etc).
 - The mode `ONLY_FULL_GROUP_BY` has minor [semantic differences](../sql/aggregate-group-by-functions.md#differences-from-mysql) to MySQL 5.7, which we plan to address in the future.
 - The SQL modes `NO_DIR_IN_CREATE` and `NO_ENGINE_SUBSTITUTION` are supported for compatibility, but are not applicable to TiDB.

-### EXPLAIN

-The output of the query execution plan returned from the `EXPLAIN` command differs from MySQL.
-For more information, see [Understand the Query Execution Plan](../sql/understanding-the-query-execution-plan.md).

 ### Default differences